Valeria-Arzaluz/Sherlock-Searcher--interfaz_google-/README.md

-# Sherlock-Searcher--interfaz_google-
+# Sherlock Searcher
+## New searcher, imitates the aesthetics and interface of Google
-Sherlock Searcher, google clone, created with HTML5 and CSS3
+### Creadted whit HTML5 and CSS3